philpagel/ET54.py/README.md

 necessary to replicate the problem (what commands did you use, what was connected to the load, what did you observe, what did you expect?).

-I would very much appreciate help from people who own any of the models listed above (other than the ET5410A+) – no coding skills required: I just need people to run the tests on these devices and report the results back to me.
-Get in touch if you would like to do that.
+I would very much appreciate help from people who own any of the various models listed above: It would be great if they could run the automated tests on their devices and let me know if that went fine or produced errors.
+Please get in touch if you would like to do that.
+Also any feedback and bug reports are welcome.